 Connectors join to figures via predetermined connection points, but you can add points anywhere on a figure manually for extra control.
 And the shapes of the connectors themselves can be changed to right angles, straight lines or curves.

-Many of the key changes to the Microsoft products in the 2010 software overhaul fall into the organizational category of software use, and this flowchart maker isn’t missing any of them.
-Specifically, the grids and guides are new to Microsoft's Visio, and they work beautifully.
-There are even smart guides that appear when you're aligning items by hand, then disappear when you “drop” the item into place.
-The snap-to-grid function is available, and what’s more is you can even adjust the strength, as well as what part of the figure (center, edge, etc.) snaps.
+Microsoft has included important tools in this flowchart maker.
+The grids and guides work beautifully.
+There are smart guides that appear when you're aligning items by hand, then disappear when you drop the item into place.
+The snap-to-grid function is available, and you can even adjust the strength, as well as what part of the figure (center, edge, etc.) snaps.

-Visio’s lack of a clipart gallery and 3D shapes was quite surprising, and this lack of features was the only reason we did not award the software a perfect score in this category, too.
-Without these two options, users are forced to embed or import images and graphics from their own computer hard drives.
-Of course, the application does make up for itself a bit with its great spell check and thesaurus tools, which are standard in Microsoft products but not necessarily in the world of flowcharting as a whole.
-There is even an automatic function that reformats the layout of your page, just in case things get a bit too convoluted.
+Visio’s lack of a clipart gallery was quite surprising.
+Without this option you will need to embed or import images and graphics from you own computer hard drive.
+Of course, the application does make up for this a bit with great spell check and thesaurus tools, which are standard in Microsoft products, but not necessarily in the world of flowcharting as a whole.
+There is also an automatic function that reformats the layout of your page, just in case things get a bit too convoluted.

-As we expected, text and paragraph formatting options for your flowcharts are exceptional, up to par with even the best word processing applications.
+As we expected, text and paragraph formatting options for your flowcharts are exceptional in this software – up to par with even the best word processing applications.
 As for visual design, we loved the themes, color schemes and graphic styles available.
 There are 30 themes to choose from that include graphic and color presets, or you can choose from one of the 33 color schemes or 16 graphic styles alone.
 If you want, you can create your own theme, color scheme or graphic style, then save it for future use.
-There are 16 object effects to choose from, and they are applied to every figure within a document.
+There are 16 object effects to choose from, and they can be applied to every figure within a document.
 To apply one of these effects to an individual figure, just use the graphic styles.